Skip to main content

 Understanding Changes in Glycemic Control

-For men with co-existing or type 2 diabetes, the improvements in glycemic control with TRT can be particularly significant.
+For men with co-existing metabolic syndrome or type 2 diabetes, the improvements in glycemic control with TRT can be particularly significant.
 Studies have documented reductions in HbA1c, a marker of long-term blood sugar control, and fasting plasma glucose in men undergoing testosterone therapy.
 These improvements are a direct result of enhanced insulin sensitivity in muscle and liver cells.
 The table below outlines some of the key metabolic parameters affected by TRT.

 Metabolic Parameter Effect of TRT Clinical Relevance for Heart Conditions